scienceapps/Psion-the-lost-archive/README.md

-A Python-based toolset for extracting URLs from legacy .txt and .zip files, and downloading their archived versions from the Wayback Machine, for recovering Psion Epoc / Sibo software from old CD-ROMs
+A Python-based toolset for extracting URLs from legacy .txt and .zip files, and downloading their archived versions from the Wayback Machine, for recovering Psion Epoc / Sibo software from old CD-ROMs.
+This project was initiated to expand the Psion Software Index : https://github.com/scienceapps/Psion-the-lost-archive

 ## Features :